Skip to content

 JOB SUMMARY

-This position’s primary duties include being part of a care team within the school setting.
+The primary responsibilities of this position include being a part of a care team with in the school setting.
 The staff will receive referrals generated through the school’s family liaison.
-The clinician will provide a formal assessment to Tier 3 students, using The Child and Adolescent Assessment Scale (CAFAS) that measures a youth’s day-to-day functioning and impairment in areas such as behavior, emotional and substance use.
+The clinician will provide a formal assessment to Tier 3 students, using The Child and Adolescent Assessment Scale (CAFAS) that measures a youths day-to-day functioning and impairment in areas such as behavior, emotional and substance use.
 The services delivered at school will focus on diminishing or eliminating symptoms of anxiety, depression or conduct concerns and helping students to manage their response to recent trauma.
-Evidenced modalities will be used, including the required agency and Systems of Care (SOC) information documentation system.
-The therapist is responsible for completing required agency documentation and required direct service hours.
+The therapist is responsible for completing required agency documentation, and required direct service hours.
 In addition, this position is responsible for participating in program development and evaluation.
 This position will also contribute to the implementation of the agency’s strategic initiatives.
 From time-to-time the incumbent may be required to use a personal vehicle while conducting Agency business.
-This position is an hourly non-exempt position and flexibility in the work schedule is required.
+This position is an hourly non-exempt position and flexibility in work schedule is required.

 • Serves as counselor/clinical social worker for assigned students, families and groups addressing mental health needs of children, youth, and adults.